tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 This adapter provides authentication via security directives such as `sGet`, `sPost`, `sPut`, etc.
-These directives are used in routing and replace the default `get`, `post`, `put`, etc. directives from Akka HTTP.
+These directives are used in routing and replace the default `get`, `post`, `put`, etc. directives from Pekko HTTP.
 This allows custom policies to be enforced at the routing level.
 For authorization, these secure directives accept a wide range of policy expressions.
 The usage of these directives are described below.

 ## Dependencies

-To use the Akka HTTP Adapter (csw-aas-http), add this to your `build.sbt` file:
+To use the Pekko HTTP Adapter (csw-aas-http), add this to your `build.sbt` file:

 sbt
 :   @@@vars